Crown Forestry Rental Trust has six Trustees, who are appointed by designated Appointors:

 Mr Paul Majurey

-Paul has extensive Treaty negotiations governance experience chairing three separate iwi/hapū collectives comprising 30 iwi/hapū.
-He is a chair or director of company boards, especially for his Marutūāhu and Pare Hauraki iwi interests.
+Paul has extensive Treaty negotiations governance experience, chairing three separate iwi/hapū collectives comprising 30 iwi/hapū.
+He is a chair or director of several company boards, especially for his Marutūāhu and Pare Hauraki iwi interests.
 Paul also chairs or is a member of several statutory entities.

 Paul joined the Trust in November 2014.